Miss Grand Spain 2025

 Miss Grand Spain 2025 (Miss Grand España 2025) was the 9th edition of the Miss Grand Spain pageant, held on 14 June 2025, at the Pabellón Auditorio Miguel Ángel Cerezo Nieto in Adamuz.
 Thirty-six contestants from 29 provinces and autonomous communities competed for the title.
 The pageant grand final competition was live-streamed via the organizer's YouTube channel GrandSpain TV and local television channel Córdoba TV, with television personality Pepe del Real as the host.

-The contest was won by Aitana Jiménez of Lleida, who was crowned by Miss Grand Spain 2024, Susana Medina of Las Palmas, and will represent the country in the Miss Grand International 2025 pageant.
+The contest was won by Aitana Jiménez of Lleida, who was crowned by the outgoing Miss Grand Spain 2024, Susana Medina of Las Palmas.
+Jiménez later represented the country in the Miss Grand International 2025 pageant. where she was named the 2nd runner-up.

 In addition, the pageant organizer announced that next year's national competition will be held in Adamuz, also in the Province of Córdoba.

 Background

 Date and venue

 On 7 April 2025, it was announced by the organizer that the 2025 Miss Grand Spain pageant was set for 8 to 15 June 2025 in Córdoba, with the preliminary and final competitions at the Teatro de la Axerquia on 13 and 14, respectively.
 The press conference for the pageant was held on 25 April 2025 at the Córdoba City Hall, with the presence of Blanca Torrent, Deputy Mayor for Economy and Finance, and Isabel Albás, Deputy Mayor for Culture who was also the president of the Instituto Municipal de Artes Escénicas (lit.
 'Municipal Institute of Performing Arts'; IMAE).

 Initially, the pageant preliminary and grand final rounds were set for Teatro de la Axerquía in Córdoba.
 Still, the venue was shifted to the Pabellón Auditorio Miguel Ángel Cerezo Nieto in Adamuz for undisclosed reasons.

 The pageant's sub-events are shown as follows.